Paw Patrol: Plot

-Each episode of Paw Patrol follows a similar pattern.
+Each episode of Paw Patrol follows a similar formula.
 Episodes normally open with a scene depicting the dogs going about their everyday lives in Adventure Bay, often playing with dog toys or going to the local playground.
 Ryder, a ten-year-old boy, is advised of a problem by receiving a call for help or by witnessing a situation himself.
 His most frequent callers are an accident-prone marine biologist named Cap'n Turbot and the town's mayor, Mayor Goodway.
 Ryder always alerts the dogs via their blinking pup tags.
 The team members report to their base, the Lookout, and enter its elevator.
 Marshall typically arrives last causing a humorous mishap that makes the other pups laugh as the elevator rises, although Rubble causes the elevator gag in some episodes.
 When they reach the top floor, they arrange themselves in a line.
 Chase announces that the team is ready for action as Ryder tells the pups what has happened.
-He chooses several members of the team, normally two first responders, to help solve whatever problem has emerged.
+He chooses several members of the team, normally two or three first responders, to help solve whatever problem has emerged.
 They ride a slide down to their vehicles and complete their mission.
 The Paw Patrol's missions include rescuing people, stopping different dangers, and thwarting the devious plots of Mayor Humdinger of Foggy Bottom in later episodes.
 When they have finished, Ryder says his catchphrase "Whenever you're in trouble, just yelp for help!" (or a variation of that in later episodes).
-Then Ryder congratulates the pups.
+Then Ryder congratulates the dogs.

-Later episodes have the show having a sub-series that is themed around it.
+Sub-series

+Later episodes introduce sub-series with a specific theme: